michaelbud/comic-calendar/README.md

 Advanced SEO: Dynamically rewrites the page title and adds crucial Open Graph (OG) and Twitter Card meta tags, pointing them directly to the current comic strip image and description for perfect social media sharing.

-Random Comic Widget: Includes a Random Comic sidebar widget to drive discovery across your site.
+Comic Widget: Includes a sidebar widget that can surface a random, featured, or the latest comic to drive discovery across your site.

 🛠️ Installation
 1. File Installation (Manual)